dawson-org/dawson-cli/docs/README.md

 ## 1.1 installing
 you should install dawson using npm or yarn: `npm install -g dawson` or `yarn global add dawson`.
 You should then be able to run a `dawson --help` command.
 You're kindly invited to keep dawson up-to-date, starting with `v1.0.0` we will never introduce backwards-incompatible changes between non-major versions, following strict [SemVer](http://semver.org).

+There are some system prerequisites; the following binaries must be available:

+* `npm`
+* `zip`
+* `docker` (for running the development server)

 ## 1.2 package.json and entry point
 dawson reads the contents of a file named `api.js` in your current working directory.
 You should write (or just `export`) your functions in this `api.js` file.